allycatty/dcdrop/readme.md

-DC Drop VMU transfer utility Fork 2023
+DC Drop VMU Transfer Utility Fork 2023
 ======================================

 Simple HTTP server that facilitates transfer of VMU saves from a Dreamcast to Dreampi or PC, and back to the Dreamcast.